 - File an Environmental Complaint

 Point of Entry and Point of Use Treatment - Emergency Regulations

-- Public workshops on the process for adopting standard regulations for POE/POU treatment device regulations and a presentation of draft regulations are scheduled for March 2, March 7, and March 8, 2017.
-These workshops will enable us to obtain input prior to submitting the rulemaking package for public comment.
-Click here for the workshop notice.
+- Public workshops on the process for adopting standard regulations for POE/POU treatment device regulations and a presentation of draft regulations were given on March 2, March 7, and March 8, 2017.
+Click here for the workshop presentation

 Assembly Bill 434 (Statutes of 2015, Chapter 663, Garcia) amended and adopted Health and Safety Code (H&SC) Section 116380 and Section 116552.

 Health and Safety Code Section 116380 requires the State Water Board to adopt emergency regulations governing the permitted use of point-of-entry (POE) and point-of-use (POU) treatment by public water systems in lieu of centralized treatment.
 It should be noted that the emergency regulations are not subject to the requirements of the Administrative Procedure Act (APA).

 As a result, the State Water Board adopted resolution 2016-0015 on March 15, 2016, thus approving emergency regulations pertaining to the use of POE and POU treatment.

 Pursuant to H&SC Section 116380, the emergency regulations are effective upon filing with the Secretary of State and remain in effect until January 1, 2018, or until the effective date of the adoption of "standard" regulations, whichever occurs first.

 The State Water Board is currently developing the standard ("permanent") POE and POU regulations to fulfill the statutory requirements.